Holy Cross Mountains Brigade: Creation

 The Soviet military successes on the Eastern Front caused the NSZ to adjust its program in mid-1943.
 Because of indirectly benefiting the Soviet Union, anti-German activities were to be discouraged.
-The main enemies were now considered to be the Soviet Union and its "communist agencies" in Poland: the Gwardia Ludowa (GL) and its successor Armia Ludowa (AL), the Polish Workers' Party (PPR) and the Soviet partisans, who were active also in Poland.
+The main enemies were now considered to be the Soviet Union and its "communist agencies" in Poland: the People's Guard (GL) and its successor People's Army (AL), the Polish Workers' Party (PPR) and the Soviet partisans, who were active also in Poland.

 Lacking a large military unit, the nationalists issued on 11 August 1944 an order establishing the Holy Cross Mountains Brigade.
 The brigade was created in August 1944 in the Kielce region out of the 204th infantry battalion and Special Action Groups of the NSZ-ZJ.
 It varied in number from 822 soldiers in December 1944 to 1418 soldiers in May 1945.
-The purpose of the brigade was the realization of the political and military program of the NSZ.
+The purpose of the brigade was the realization of the political and military program of the NSZ-ONR.
 The commander of the brigade was Colonel Antoni Szacki ("Bohun-Dabrowski").